15 Iconic and Famous Buildings in Barcelona to Add to Your Bucket List

 If you are willing to pay for the entrance, I highly recommend taking some time to explore the inside with a guided audio tour.
 The major pet-peeve of many travelers is the long line at the entrance which can be avoided by buying tickets online and showing up early.

-This Gaudí designed building is one of the main tourist attractions in Barcelona.
+This Gaudí designed building is one of the main tourist attractions in Spain, and one of Barcelona’s most iconic buildings.
 It is without any doubt one of the top Gaudi Houses in Barcelona.

 3. Casa Amatller